behdaad/SNPArchitecture/README.md

 ## Introduction

-SNPArchitecture is an iOS app architecture created for iOS apps in Snapp*!*.
+SNPArchitecture is an iOS app architecture created for iOS apps in Snapp*‌!*.
 This architecture can be used in iOS apps with a large number of Scenes and developers.
 It is an amalgamation of different iOS app architectures such as [VIPER](https://www.objc.io/issues/13-architecture/viper), [Uber RIBs](https://github.com/uber/RIBs), [MVVM](https://www.objc.io/issues/13-architecture/mvvm) and [Clean Swift](https://clean-swift.com/clean-swift-ios-architecture) based on the principles of [Uncle Bobs's](https://en.wikipedia.org/wiki/Robert_Cecil_Martin) [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

 SNPArchitecture provides: